top of page

 2020

 Jacqui Dyson graduated from Salina Central High School with a 3.4 GPA.
 In addition to her studies, she was a member of Jobs for America's Graduates Program, serving as 2019-20 class president.
-Dyson served as a teaching intern and team captain for SCHS cheer squad.
+Jacqui served as a teaching intern and team captain for SCHS cheer squad.
 She was also crowned 2019 Homecoming Queen.
 Dyson has stayed involved in her community by volunteering at the Salina Emergency Food Bank and Ashby House.
-An emerging poet, Dyson was a finalist in the 2019 #SCSLAM, a high school poetry slam competition sponsored by USD 305.
+An emerging poet, she was a finalist in the 2019 #SCSLAM, a high school poetry slam competition sponsored by USD 305.
 Dyson attended Emporia State University in the fall, pursuing a degree in Social Sciences Education.

 2BCC5724-9149-4DB8-87DC-73FC53A6B2CD-480